Charlotte Delbo: Time in camps

-After the war
+Post-war

 She wrote her major work, the trilogy published as Auschwitz and After ("None of Us Will Return", "Useless Knowledge" and "The Measure of Our Days,") in the years immediately after the war but held off on publishing the first part until 1965 to give the book the test of time, because of her fear that it would not do justice to the greatest tragedy humanity had known.
 The final volumes were published in 1970 and 1971.

 The play "Qui Rapportera Ces Paroles?"
 (Who Will Carry the Word?) is about Delbo's experience at Birkenau.

 In later years, she abandoned Communism, influenced like other resistor-survivors (David Rousset and Jorge Semprún among them) by the exposure of concentration camps in the Soviet Union.

 Her political views remained strongly left: during the Algerian War she published "Les belles lettres", a collection of petitions protesting colonial French policy.
 She never remarried.

 During the 1960s, she worked for the United Nations and philosopher Henri Lefebvre, who had worked with Politzer before the war.

 She died of lung cancer in 1985.